btomaszewski/webdoctor-android/README.md

    PDF files, Medscape, New England Journals of Medicine etc.) and displays those results in one list
  - Discussion board where doctors can communicate about the issues they are treating and ask for help and advice from other doctors using the system.

+## Backend
+The backend of this is designed with the django-webdoctor-server and node-webdoctor-server which can be found [django-server](https://github.com/btomaszewski/webdoctor-server/) and [node-server](http://webdoctor-discussions.rhcloud.com/).

 ## Libraries
 - WDE uses the excellent [MuPDF library](http://mupdf.com/) to load and render PDF files.